Everything you need to know about the visitor record

 Can I cancel my application if I returned home before the visitor record was processed?

-Theoretically you can withdraw the application.
-I would not recommend doing it though.
+Theoretically, you can withdraw your application.
+However, I would not recommend doing so.
 Why?

-You should not cancel the application if you have profited from maintained status.
-It means you applied for the visitor record and the Working Holiday work permit expired so you could stay in Canada legally and use the maintained status after the work permit expiry.
+You should not cancel the application if you have benefited from maintained status.
+This means that after your Working Holiday work permit expired, you applied for a visitor record and stayed legally in Canada using the maintained status.

-If you withdraw an application it can be considered as if the application was never submitted, which means the time after the work permit expiry until your exit out of Canada was an “illegal” status or an “overstay”.
-This illegal status can cause problems if you want to travel to Canada at some point in the future or apply for other Canadian work permits or permanent residency.
+If you withdraw your application, it counts as the application was never submitted.
+This could imply that the time between your work permit’s expiry and your departure from Canada was in “illegal” status or an “overstay.”
+This overstay can cause complications if you want to visit Canada in the future or apply for other Canadian work permits or permanent residency.